 According to Global Finance, Chilean banks dominate the list of safest banks in Latin America.
 This comes as no surprise as Chile is the fastest growing economy in the region for the last few decades.

-It might come as a surprise because Panama doesn’t even have a Central bank but that isn’t an obstacle for the banks in Panama to be some of the safest in the world.
+It might come as a surprise because Panama, a country known for its beaches, nature, and waterfalls is on this list.
+Especially because the country doesn’t even have a Central bank.
+However, that isn’t an obstacle for the banks in Panama to be some of the safest in the world.
 Panamanian banks are conservative and most of them have capital ratios that are twice the size of the required minimum!
 Also, Panama is traditionally famous for being a tax haven for many American businessmen.

 Year after year, South African banks dominate the lists of the safest banks in Africa.
 Additionally, South Africa’s so-called Big Four Banks (Standard Bank, First Rand Bank, Nedbank, Barclays Africa) are widely seen as some of the safest ones in the world.

 Previously known as British Honduras, Belize is a tiny country in the Caribbean and one of the most famous tax haven destinations in the world.
 Belize’s government made a plan in the 1990s to improve the country’s economy through its financial industry.
 In the last 30 years, not only did they achieve this but today, Belize is the favorite offshore destination among businessmen from around the world.

 In case you didn’t hear about it, you’re not alone.
 Vanuatu is a tiny island nation in the South Pacific Ocean that takes pride in being a tax-free country for investors.
 This makes Vanuatu one of the hottest offshore destinations in the world.
 All banks in Vanuatu have permission to conduct business with foreign residents and provide international services through a network of consultants and correspondents.

 Was this list helpful?
 Did some of these countries with the safest bank surprise you?
 Do you think we didn’t mention some countries that are worth mentioning?
 Let us know in the comments!